Empire of Corpses (Shisha no Teikoku) 2015

 While the colour scheme is mostly dark and somewhat muted, there’s still some spectacular high-contrast explosions and such that go hand in hand with action sequences and equally – a memorable opium-like haze of yellows, greens and pinks in a certain disturbing scene, and generally enough variety that it’s never dull.

-The same can be said for the pacing, it’s got a good balance of ‘concept’ stuff spread between character development and action and of course the animation itself looks great, as most modern work does, so no gripes there from me.
-Bonus points for me with what is also essentially a quest storyline, as our main character Watson strives to save his friend Friday from living death.
+The same can be said for the pacing, it’s got a good balance of ‘concept’ stuff spread between character development and action and of course the animation itself looks great, as most modern work does, so no gripes from me there.
+Bonus points for what is also essentially a quest storyline, as our main character Watson strives to save his friend Friday from living death.

 Take a look if you’re a fan of zombies or mash-ups, I reckon.